-• The parking brake is in the engaged (locked position).
+• Transmission is in the NEUTRAL position.

-NOTE: Once the engine has stopped, the parking brake must be engaged to start the engine.
+NOTE: Once the engine has stopped, the parking brake must be engaged and the transmission must be placed in the NEUTRAL position, after the operator returns to the operator's position to start the engine.